When you’re deep in debt, you just want out.

 Pay Off the High Interest Balance First – If you’re number cruncher, consider paying off your debts by tackling the card with the highest interest rate first.
 Then move to the next highest interest rate card.
 This will help you pay less in interest over time.

 Pay Off the Smallest Balance First – If you need to be motivated by a quick win.
 Consider using the debt snowball approach.
 Build upon your small victories and destroy your credit card debt one at a time starting with the smallest.

 Obsessively Track Your Spending – Are you obsessed with controlling your spending?
 Maybe you need this extra motivation to help you avoid future debt, and to provide extra room in your budget for fast debt reduction payoff.
-Track your spending with Mint, or consider a zero based budget.
+Track your spending with Personal Capital, or consider a zero based budget.

 Become a Freegan – Along those same lines, consider becoming some what of a freegan (a person who tries to use only free products and services).
 You don’t have to change your entire life forever, but it will surely help to get rid of debt if you can devote most of your extra income to debt reduction.
 Using free products and services only will help you do this.

 Consider Getting Help – If you’re not a do it yourself kind of person, enlist the services of a service like Ready for Zero to help you get rid of your credit card debt.